mback2k/wiasane/README.md

 To be improved
 --------------
-- Make WIA driver use use asynchronous network connections
+- Make WIA driver use asynchronous network connections
-- Make wizard and property pages use asynchronous device I/O
+- Make wizard and property pages use asynchronous network connections
 - Handling of rounding issues while converting between units of length

 Development and Build environment